cameron-jack/NGSgeno/README.md

 # To do

-1. GUI improvements (on-going)
+miseq_samplesheet needs sample name in it - it got taken out when we took out sample barcodes

-2. Efficieny and Allele Ratio terms are required in the results.csv output file
+1. Documentation!
+Sphinx docs of code.
-3. Incorrect reporting of index use needs to be
+1. Modular indexing code
-4. Modular indexing code
+2. New file generation/transaction code
-5. New file generation/transaction code
+3. New resource manager - plates and files
-6. Secure access through SSL
+4. Secure access through SSL
-7. Multi-user logins and user tracking (attach user to logs and user to uploads and transacted steps)
+5. Multi-user logins and user tracking (attach user to logs and user to uploads and transacted steps)
-8. Access levels -> Superuser (can do everything), Admin (can perform various configurable actions), User - just run the pipeline and not change anything
+6. Access levels -> Superuser (can do everything), Admin (can perform various configurable actions), User - just run the pipeline and not change anything
-9. Integrate inputs and outputs with automatic uploads to Lab Archives
+7. Integrate inputs and outputs with automatic uploads to Lab Archives

 ## Dependencies